 When passing moored boats, always pass with your engine on tickover.
 This is to stop the wake from your boat disturbing those boats.

-When you speed you are creating a wake from your boat.
+When you speed, you are creating a wake from your boat.
 This wake will create a wash that could cause wear to the sides of the canal in some areas.
 Even worse, it could affect wildlife that live on the banks of canals.
-Nothing worse than seeing destroyed birds nest and such like from speeding.
+Nothing worse than seeing destroyed birds’ nests and such like from speeding.

 If the lock you are going through is big enough for two boats and you see others behind you, why not ask them to share the lock and save water.
 Having two boats in a wide lock is a good idea anyway, as it will prevent your narrowboat from being moved around too much by the incoming or outgoing water.
 Saving water is a big thing when cruising canals.

-Before you fill or empty a lock, Check for oncoming traffic
+5. Before you fill or empty a lock, check for oncoming traffic

 Before you empty or fill a lock, the polite thing to do is check for traffic coming in the opposite direction.
 For example, if you empty a lock and someone else is coming that needs it full, they would have to wait for you to come through.
 It would be much faster if you let them go first and empty the lock as they come down.

 6. Ask the lock volunteers if they need help

 In busy locks at busy times of year, you will often find lock volunteers helping you with the lock operation.
 Even when you see lock volunteers, don’t assume you can stay on your narrowboat and they will do everything.
 The polite thing to do is ask them if they need help.

 7. Pass on the right!

 It can be quite confusing in the United Kingdom, as cars drive on the left-hand side of the roads.
 However, when on the canals you should pass others on the right.
 I am sure they did that just to confuse everyone 🙂